 Entry-level systems often use Surveillance DVRs for monitoring homes or businesses.

-Many DVR systems record 24x7, and leverage motion-sensing cameras to minimise recording time.
+Many DVR systems record 24x7, and leverage motion-sensing cameras to minimize recording time.

 Much like the DVRs that save episodes of your favorite TV shows, surveillance DVRs (SDVRs) record and save video from multiple camera streams in case that video should ever need to be reviewed.